RohanJ27/Calorie-Tracker/README.md

 - Sign in with a Google account of your choice.
 - Once logged in create a new project and name it whatever you want.
 - Next, you have to create the consent screen for Google Auth.
-   - Click "OAuth Consent Screen" in the left sidebar
+   - Click "OAuth Consent Screen" in the left sidebar.
    - Select "External" as the user type and click "Create".
    - Enter the app name and an email address for updates.
    - Skip all remaining fields and click "Save and Continue".